Writing Review is an app that checks students’ writing for grammar, style, and plagiarism.

 I designed three icons with an issue card.
 The three icons are used to hide, dismiss, and synonym.
 The hide-an-issue would allow users to reopen the issue, which solves the users’ pain points.
 The Dismiss-an-issue is in the proximity place. it is easy for users to find the functions and take action.

-The synonym feature is group proximity with the hide and dismiss feature.
+The synonym feature is group proximity with the hide and dismisses feature.
 It efficiently provides users the capability of the check for similar words and replaces the word with only one click.

 “I want to efficiently know my paragraph structure and adjust my writing sentence lengths”–A Graduate School Student